wavefrontHQ/docs/pages/doc/ui_charts_faq.md

 <!--- Consider including Improve Display Speed with Sampling Option here --->

+## Why Do I See an Invalid Chart Type Error?

+Many of the more recent chart types are supported only in the v2 UI.
+[Upgrade to v2](ui_v2_faq.html#how-do-i-switch-from-v1-to-v2) to get the new chart types, performance benefits, and more.

 ## How Do I Set Up Color Mapping?

 Color mapping is a powerful way to get users' attention when there's a problem.
 We support color mapping for the following charts: